Loan agent FAQs

 We do not provide a petrol allowance to our Agents.
 We expect all Agents to pay for their own fuel however we do give a walk order which is a suggested route to visit your customers.
 This should ensure that the way you travel is the most efficient route, which should have an impact on your fuel costs.
 You can change the walk order so that it is more fuel efficient if you would like to.

-If you are filling a vacant Agency you will be provided with a customer book, meaning that you will take on the customers who the previous Agent visited.
-This could be very small or very large depending on your location - but all our Agents are encouraged to grow their customer books.
-The more customers you collect from, the more commission you earn - and by taking on an established customer book you are already in a good position.
+If you are filling a vacant agency you will be provided with a customer territory, meaning that you will take on the customers who the previous agent visited.
+This could be very small or very large depending on your location – but all our agents are encouraged to grow their customer base.
+The more customers you collect from, the more commission you earn – and by taking on an established customer territory you are already in a good position.

 This is not a debt collection position.
 You will be collecting credit repayments from Morses Club customers.
 They will be aware that you are coming and know how much their weekly repayments are.
 The time that you call to collect their repayments is prearranged for their convenience and they are given payment cards to keep up to date with their account.
 You will only make collections on behalf of Morses Club and will have nothing to do with any other debts or forms of credit the customer may have.

 You will arrange the days and times that you collect with your customers.
 If you are able to arrange a different time and date with them then changing this will not be a problem, however it is all down to what you can work out with your customers and their schedules must be considered first and foremost.

 You will receive safety training as part of your structured training process.

 A DBS check (formerly known as a CRB check) allows a company to look at the past records or a prospective employee or associate to see any prior convictions.
 It's necessary for many job roles.